rafae2k/rocketbank-mobile/README.md

 ## Getting Started

-Expo Snack - Test the app on your on web or on your phone.
+Expo Snack - Test the app on web or on your phone.

 [Click Here to run the app on Expo Snack](https://snack.expo.dev/@rafae2k/694e1f)